apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/CompilerDetails/ABI.md

 - The **destructor pointer** is stored at **offset 1**.
 This function is invoked by Swift's deallocator when the class instance is destroyed.
 - The **ivar destroyer** is stored at **offset 2**.
 This function is invoked to destroy instance members when creation of the object is cancelled (e.g. in a failable initializer).
-- Lastly, the **vtable** is stored at **offset 3**: For each Swift class in the class's inheritance hierarchy, in order starting from the root class and working down to the most derived class, the function pointers to the implementation of every method of the class in declaration order in stored.
+- Lastly, the **vtable** is stored at **offset 3**: For each Swift class in the class's inheritance hierarchy, in order starting from the root class and working down to the most derived class, the function pointers to the implementation of every method of the class in declaration order is stored.

 ### Witness Tables ABI